Normal mode features

 - Select Enable Shared Device to upload the shared device agent on to the device.

-- Choose Select button, and upload a Background image to display for the Shared Device login screen.
+- Click Select, then upload a Background image to display for the Shared Device login screen.

-- Choose the Select button and set a Company logo to display on the shared device(s).
+- Click Select, then set a Company logo to display on the shared device(s).
 Ensure the file utilized adheres to the listed image requirements and recommended dimensions.

 - Enter a Company name for shared device utilization does that not exceed the 20 character maximum.